trupples/adi-documentation/docs/contributing/forking_publishing.rst

 When you do ``git clone/pull``, by default lfs will also download the binaries at the "smudge" step.
-You can change this behaviour by setting globally ``git lfs install --skip-smudge`` or temporally with ``GIT_LFS_SKIP_SMUDGE=1`` environment variable.
+But instead, we recommend to change this behaviour by setting globally ``git lfs install --skip-smudge`` or temporally with ``GIT_LFS_SKIP_SMUDGE=1`` environment variable and then fetch the artifacts on demand, either by the ``git lfs pull public -I file_basename`` or letting :external+doctools:ref:`serve` handle it.
+This method on-demand saves a lot of bandwidth and time.

 If during a clone or pull you obtain the error:

 ::

-   Encountered n file(s) that should have been pointers
+   Encountered <n> file(s) that should have been pointers

 That simply means that someone pushed files to remote that should have been pointers (defined in the *.gitattributes* file).